 UC San Diego Extension focuses on integrating knowledge in four areas that enable the San Diego region to reap the benefits of today's dynamic changes and shifting global realities:

 - Improving quality of life for all citizens

 As the continuing education and public program arm of the university, Extension plays a major role in the quality of life and economic vitality of the San Diego region and state of California.
 Extension strives to combine local impact with national reputation and global reach.

 As part of the new knowledge-based economy, Extension is recognized nationally and internationally for linking the community to expert professionals and the knowledge resources of the university.
 Innovative programs such as Global CONNECT(TM) and San Diego Dialogue play a key role in connecting disparate communities by conducting timely research and providing new business assistance to regions around the world, including our own San Diego-Baja California region.

 UCSD Extension By The Numbers

-- Extension assures a globally competitive talent pool by educating 54,000 enrollees a year, which translates to 22,600 students in 4,600 courses.
+- Extension assures a globally competitive talent pool by educating 54,000 enrollees a year, which translates to 33,000 students in nearly 5,000 courses.
 For the convenience of working adults, most courses are held evenings and weekends on the UC San Diego main campus and two other locations: the Extension University City Center and the Extension Mission Valley Center.